centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/import-into-map-web.md

 This topic describes how to move from Centreon MAP (Legacy) to Centreon MAP by importing your legacy maps into your MAP module.

+> **From Centreon 24.10, MAP Legacy is longer available.** If you are still using MAP Legacy, you will need to migrate to MAP.
+See [MAP Legacy end of life](https://docs.centreon.com/docs/graph-views/map-legacy-eol/).

 ## Requirements

 - Centreon MAP must be installed in your environment.
 See the [MAP installation](map-web-install.md) procedure if needed.